 Selling on Amazon can lead to a thriving business, but it can also become a nightmare filled with lost profit, stranded inventory, and sleepless nights.

-The key to turn your efforts into a successful story is understanding your competition and be constantly ahead of the game by chasing the coveted Buy Box; especially now that the new decade is approaching, and the market is getting more competitive by the day.
+The key to turn your efforts into a success is to understand your competition and stay ahead of the game by getting the coveted Buy Box.
+Especially the new year has now begun, and the market is getting more competitive by the day.

-Monitoring other sellers’ prices and manually updating your own prices for your listings is an arduous and time-consuming task and it prevents you from spending precious time on other important aspects of your store management.
+Monitoring other sellers’ prices and manually updating your price for your listings are arduous and time-consuming tasks.
+These tasks prevent you from spending precious time on other significant aspects of your store management.

 What is an Amazon repricing tool?